niteshyadav-codes/IPL-Data-Analysis-Project/README.md

 ### 2. `deliveries.csv`
 Contains ball-by-ball data for every delivery bowled across all IPL seasons.

+> ⚠️ **Note:** `deliveries.csv` is too large to upload directly to GitHub.
+You can download it from [Kaggle — IPL Dataset](https://www.kaggle.com/datasets/patrickb1912/ipl-complete-dataset-20082020) and place it in the `datasets/` folder before running the notebook.

 | Column | Description |
 |--------|-------------|
 | `match_id` | Match reference ID |